 It is typically not discussed in an open forum and yet is lurks within everyone, to some degree.
 The odd thing about it is everyone in the present and future will suffer because of anger and forgiveness.

 It is common to suppress anger, at least initially.
 Survivors are quickly aware they have to impersonate a stable behavior.
 That is hard to maintain.
 So one lives with this time bomb inside.
 Sure some folks explode under certain circumstances.
-In the case of Suicide, anger is typically directed at the individuals closest to the one lost.
-These individuals redirect issues of blame.
-It is always someone else, external to home and work situations, friends, medical personnel or healthcare facilities.
+In the case of Suicide, the focus of anger is typically on the individuals closest to the one lost.
+This crowd will pass along the issues of blame.
+It is always someone else responsible (external to home and work situations) friends, medical personnel, or healthcare facilities.

-Anger toward the individual that has ended their life and left behind all the emotional baggage for their family to deal with is seldom expressed.
-While blame may be accurately assigned in some cases, this approach overlooks the original intent that may have erred as sometimes happens.
-This leaves anger to fester and imprison the beholder.
-As a result, anger may prevail for extended periods and worse, some folks will go to their graves holding on to the anger.
+Seldom is anger directed at the individual that has ended their life and left behind all the emotional baggage.
+While blame may be accurate, this approach overlooks the initial intent that may have skewed as sometimes happens.
+This hand-off routine leaves anger to fester and imprison the beholder.
+As a result, anger may prevail for extended periods, and worse, some folks will go to their graves holding on to it.

 Forgiveness is the mediator for anger.
-If you are unable to forgive, you will be handicapped by anger as long as you breathe.
+If you are unable to forgive, you will become imprisoned by rage.

-Forgiveness is not a cognitive decision but rather a process of turning loose the blame game.
+Forgiveness is more than a cognitive decision but rather a process of disengaging from the blame game.

-To soften these comments.
-I turn to the analogy of “the cup” and honestly I cannot remember when and where I first heard this?
+Often I return to the analogy of “the cup,” I cannot remember when and where I first heard this?
 It goes:

 If you start to fill a cup a drop at a time, you will find the liquid will eventually reach the brim.
-In fact, the first few succeeding drops will bring the level slightly above the brim.
+The nest few succeeding drops will bring the level slightly above the rim.

-The question becomes . . . was it that last drop to blame?
+Then the question becomes, was it that last drop to blame?
 If not, which proceeding drop should be labeled the cause?

-Forgiveness is a process, not simply a decision or event in time.
+Forgiveness is a process, not merely a decision or event in time.
 For me, it came on slowly.
-Like an initial paint job the first coat leaves spots you missed.
-Additional coats can create a pleasant finish.
+Like the first coat of paint, when spots you missed show up.
+Additional layers can create a pleasant finish.
 Does it change the original look?
-Well, yes it does.
+Well, yes, it does.
 But in the end, you are the only one that can change.

 Will others follow suit?
-First of all that is beyond your control.
-Just another unanswerable question that will live on beyond our years . . . for us all.
+First of all, that is beyond your control — just another unanswerable question that will live on beyond our years.